void-linux/void-infrastructure/docs/src/terraform/github.md

 ## Groups

-There are currently two groups that gate access into GitHub resources:
+There are currently three groups that gate access into GitHub resources:

 ### pkg-committers